-This manual describes functions and features provided by our controls as of the following NC software numbers.
+This manual describes programming functions provided by controls as of the following NC software numbers.

 Control model NC software number

-TNC 620 817600-06
+TNC 620 817600-07

-TNC 620 E 817601-06
+TNC 620 E 817601-07

-TNC 620 Programming station 817605-06
+TNC 620 Programming station 817605-07

 The suffix E indicates the export version of the control.
-The export version of the control has the following limitations:
+The following software options are unavailable or only available to a limited extent in the export version: